tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 2. $VC\over {C+A * S+VR}$ < $X$ $\le$ $VC\over{C/N_v+A * S}$: Some verifiers may conduct verification
 3. $X$ $\le$ $VC\over C+A*S+VR$: No verifiers conducts verification

-Higher $A$ will force sequencers to lower $X$ in order to make the L2 environment more favorable for attacks.
+Higher $A$ will force L2 Operators to lower $X$ in order to make the L2 environment more favorable for attacks.

 #### 3.3.2.3.
 Staking & fast withdrawal verification model